How I Became Liberated (and Organized) in 15-Minute Increments

 I quickly learned that the only way to manage this transition was to face my arch nemesis — time management — head on.
 I had no idea where to start.

-Four weeks in, I noticed a young women sitting in the front of the class with an absolutely flawless binder.
+Four weeks in, I noticed a young woman sitting in the front of the class with an absolutely flawless binder.
 Everything was color-coded, not a paper out of place.
 She also had everything written in her weekly agenda that was broken down into 15 minute increments.
 She never missed an assignment or broke a sweat managing her own full-time course load and full-time job at Staples.
 I sat down beside her one day and asked if she would teach me her exact method of getting organized.

 This is how you do it: